-An LLC can be considered a kind of a hybrid between a corporation and a sole proprietorship, it benifits from the liability protection afforded a corperation with the tax advantages of a sole proprietorship.
+An LLC can be considered a kind of a hybrid between a corporation and a sole proprietorship.
+Simply put, it benefits from the liability protection afforded a corporation with the tax advantages of a sole proprietorship.

 Fundamentals of a Limited Liability Company

-- It is referred to as an artificial being created by the state, a hybrid between a sole proprietorship and a corporation.
+- It is referred to as an artificial being created by the state, a hybrid between a corporation and a sole proprietorship.

 - Unlike a corporation, regular meetings of the owners are not required.

 - It will need to file its own tax return each year.

 - It is very similar to a corporation, but is generally considered easier to operate.

 When should you consider forming an LLC in Texas

 If you are already conducting a business, you can convert your existing business to a Limited Liability Company.
 If you do, you will need to make sure you transfer the assets and contracts of your existing business to the new company.
 You will also need to set up new bank accounts.